KosumovicDenis/Koboard/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments 💖

-- Thanks to the Go community for their amazing tools and libraries.
-- Special shoutout to all the contributors who help make this project better.

 ---

 *Note: This project is still under development.
 Features and documentation will be updated as progress is made.*

-Feel free to reach out with any questions or feedback!